Davide Suverato

 (a current version of this working paper is available upon request at suverato@kof.ethz.ch)

-Trade and the Labor Market: a Dynamic Model with on-the-job Search, 2014, Centro Studi Luca d'Agliano, University of Milan, Working paper No. 2014-368 Quotation (bibtex)
+Trade and the Labor Market: a Dynamic Model with on-the-job Search, 2014, Centro Studi Luca d'Agliano, University of Milan, Working paper No. 2014-368 Citation (bibtex)

 (a current version of this working paper is available upon request at suverato@kof.ethz.ch)